|

 1958 and KLLL was on the air.
 The next two years were unforgettable, country

+boys taking on the big city.
 A up and coming singer from Lubbock was

 making rock & roll music history, his name was Buddy Holly.
 Buddy was making